netliferesearch/promptfinder/docs/analytics-privacy-policy.md

 4. **Processing**: Google Analytics processes and stores the data
 5. **Analysis**: We access only aggregated, anonymous reports

-This privacy policy reflects our commitment to protecting your privacy while gathering the minimum data necessary to improve PromptFinder for all users.
+This privacy policy reflects our commitment to protecting your privacy while gathering the minimum data necessary to improve DesignPrompts for all users.

 ---